 Hon.
 Joanna Quassa (interpretation): Thank you, Mr. Speaker.
-I wish to take this opportunity to acknowledge and recognize, as well as to voice my gratitude to the Igloolik recreation committee members.
-This committee recently introduced a soup program or Qajuqturvik.
+I wish to take this opportunity to acknowledge and recognize as well as to voice my gratitude to the Igloolik recreation committee members.
+This committee recently introduced a soup kitchen program.
 This soup kitchen program is open during lunch hour, and approximately 200 to 300 residents take advantage of this program to get nutritious food.
-This has resulted in requiring more support, as they offer this soup program so I want to thank the recreation committee for their initiative and hope they will continue successfully to offer this very beneficial program for Igloolimmiut.
+This has resulted in requiring more support.
+As they offer this soup kitchen program, I want to thank the recreation committee for their initiative and hope they will continue successfully to offer this very beneficial program for the residents of Igloolik.